 Professor Martin Connolly

-Professor Connolly is the author of over 100 peer-reviewed full original scientific papers, over 180 scientific abstracts and over 80 other research outputs.
-He has a long record in geriatrics research and as Principal Investigator of large studies including the recent HRC-supported studies the 'Aged Residential Care Healthcare Utilisation Study (ARCHUS)' and the 'Aged Residential Care Healthcare Implementation Project (ARCHIP)'.
+Professor Connolly is the author of over 120 peer-reviewed full original scientific papers, over 180 scientific abstracts and over 80 other research outputs.
+He has a long record in geriatrics research and as Principal Investigator of large studies including the current Ageing Well National Sceince Challenge 'Villages' study of Retirement Villages and their residents, and recent HRC-supported studies the 'Aged Residential Care Healthcare Utilisation Study (ARCHUS)' and the 'Aged Residential Care Healthcare Implementation Project (ARCHIP)'.
 He was Principal Investigator of the HRC/DHBNZ-funded study ‘Alleviating the Burden of Chronic Conditions’ and Co-Principal Investigator on a UK study ‘Effects of Testosterone on Physical Performance and Quality of life in Frail Elderly Men’ (both now concluded).
 He is Co-Director on an HRC Programme Grant ‘Maximising Health for Older People’, headed by Professor Ngaire Kerse.

 Research | Current